youssefelerian/ThmanyahAssessment/README.md

 Assessment Android using a modular mobile application in Kotlin and Compose UI following the MVI clean architecture.
 Use Dagger Hilt.
 Use kotlin DSL.
 Use Jetpack Compose.
-Use Unit Testing.
+UseKotlin Flows
-and Kotlin Flows.
+and Unit Testing.

 ## Libraries Used

 * App modularization
 * Android Jetpack's Navigation component
 * Coroutines Library support for Kotlin coroutines.